GULibrarySandbox/ten-repo/content/10-publish.md

 * DOIs can be created for Datasets and associated outputs (e.g. grey literature, workflows, algorithms, software etc.) - DOIs for data are equivalent to DOIs for other scholarly publications
 * DOIs enable accurate data citation and bibliometrics (both metrics and altmetrics)
 * Resolvable DOIs provide easy online access to research data for discovery, attribution and reuse
-* Dataset DOIs can be linked using standard metadata schemas to other research output, increasing opportunities to reproduce research
+* Dataset DOIs can be linked using standard metadata schemas to other research output, increasing opportunities to reproduce research.{% endcapture %}{% include card.html header="DOIs" text=text %}

 {% capture text %}
 Ensure data you publish or associate with a publication has a DOI.